Your avoidant wife isn’t a bitch.

 I’d feel like “she’s either got to start kicking it up a few notches, or I’m not sure I can continue”.
 I value marriage and was against divorce.
 This avoidant wife business troubled me deeply and pushed me to despair.

 As I mentioned, talking to my wife about my desire for connection and depth never went well.
 Wasn’t this supposed to be what a woman wants?
-Yet, Somehow it would turn into me making her feel like she was a horrible person and never good enough.
+Yet, somehow it would turn into me making her feel like she was a horrible person and never good enough.
 I quickly learned to keep my mouth shut because the juice wasn’t worth the squeeze.
 Hostility seemed to abound wherever and whenever I tried to surface my feelings and desire for more connection!

 I tried to just numb those desires, as many men do.
 I soon realized I was just numbing all of my desires.
 The heart isn’t compartmentalized.
 Trying to kill off one part while being alive in the other just didn’t work.
 I was just left with no passion for anything.
 Work, family, recreation?
 Zilch.
 What a terrible existence that was!

 I pondered a change in my convictions.
 Couldn’t I just get divorced?
-Of course, that would require the break up my family.
+Of course, that would require the break up of my family.
 How could I ever look at the faces of my children again and not be undone by their pain?
 How could I live with myself if I caused generations of dysfunction from making such a decision?

 Further, I’d lose everything else I’d worked for – the shared life we made.
-I’d also be giving up on a life long effort to make all this.
+I’d also be giving up on a lifelong effort to make all this.

 For what?
 So I could speedily find a new woman who can hopefully provide these things… a woman who wants what I want?